Disney World Continues to Make "Magic" With NBA Team

 Besides the logo on the jerseys, the Disney influence will continue to be seen throughout the arena, which will include the Disney Atrium, as well as select seating and hospitality areas during some of the Magic’s home games.

-Over the years, Disney World and the Magic have been working side by side on various community projects, which include the Orlando Magic Recreation Centers and sponsorship of the OMYF Open golf tournament.
+Over the years, the Walt Disney World Resort and the Orlando Magic have been working side by side on various community projects, which include the Orlando Magic Recreation Centers and sponsorship of the OMYF Open golf tournament.

 Through this partnership, these organizations can better reach their fan bases, optimize marketing strategies, and continue to promote the Central Florida region as the prime location for global sports.